 There are two parts to re-certification:

 First, submit documentation of having used Strategic Doing in a workshop in the past six months.
 The workshop should be one that you led (particularly if it's a large workshop, you might have collaborators - but for this purpose you need to have taken the lead).
 The documentation should include a few packs from the workshop (or preferably, especially in the case of a virtual workshop, a full strategic action plan - check the library for examples if needed), a 30/30 form or other report of what happened after the original workshop, and feedback from at least three of the participants in the workshop (we have an online survey to direct participants to: https://bit.ly/SDFeedbackCert).
 Please note: if you're going to use a different feedback form, that's fine - but you need to include the questions on ours as well.

-- Re-take the 2.5 day training (Strategic Doing 301: Leading Complex Collaborations)
+- Re-taking the 2.5 day training (Strategic Doing 301: Leading Complex Collaborations) or an online equivalent

-- Attend the annual Strategic Doing practitioners’ conference
+- Attending the annual Strategic Doing practitioners’ conference

 - Author/publish research or a detailed case study on the use of Strategic Doing

 The recertification fee (if not done as part of the 2.5 day training) is $125 and is good for two years.
 You have a "grace period" of three months after your original certification expires to submit your re-certification materials (but you need to let us know it's coming).
 If you choose not to get re-certified, you'll no longer be listed in our online directory; you'll also lose access to CWL-only materials like the online Table Guide training.

 To pay the fee: wait until you hear your materials have been approved.
 Then, go to the SD Store to "purchase" and pay for the re-certification.
 Let us know if you need an actual paper certificate.